Pepsi: Rivalry with Coca-Cola

 According to Consumer Reports, in the 1970s, the rivalry continued to heat up the market.
 Pepsi conducted blind taste tests in stores, in what was called the "Pepsi Challenge".
 These tests suggested that more consumers preferred the taste of Pepsi to Coca-Cola.
 The sales of Pepsi started to climb, and Pepsi kicked off the "Challenge" across the nation.
 This became known as the "cola wars".

 In 1985, The Coca-Cola Company, amid much publicity, changed its formula.
 The theory has been advanced that New Coke, as the reformulated drink came to be known, was invented specifically in response to the Pepsi Challenge.
 However, a consumer backlash led to Coca-Cola quickly reintroducing the original formula as "Coca-Cola Classic".

 In 1989, Billy Joel mentioned the rivalry between the two companies in the song "We Didn't Start the Fire".
 The line "Rock & Roller Cola Wars" refers to Pepsi and Coke's usage of various musicians in advertising campaigns.
 Coke used Paula Abdul, while Pepsi used Michael Jackson.
 Both companies then competed to get other musicians to advertise its beverages.

-According to Beverage Digest's 2008 report on carbonated soft drinks, PepsiCo's U.S. market share is 30.8 percent, while The Coca-Cola Company's is 42.7 percent.
-Coca-Cola outsells Pepsi in most parts of the U.S., notable exceptions being central Appalachia, North Dakota, and Utah.
+According to Beverage Digest's 2008 report on carbonated soft drinks, PepsiCo's U.S. market share is 30.8 percent, while The Coca-Cola Company's is 42.7 percent (this includes all their respective brands).
+Coca-Cola outsells Pepsi in most parts of the U.S., notable exceptions being central Appalachia, Montana, North Dakota, and Utah.
 In the city of Buffalo, New York, Pepsi outsells Coca-Cola by a two-to-one margin.
+As of 2024, Pepsi had fallen behind Coca-Cola and Dr Pepper as the third most popular soft drink in the United States, losing its second place spot to the aforementioned Dr Pepper, a position it had held since 1985.

+While total American Pepsi sales figures never overtook that of Coca-Cola (with the special exception of 1985 when Coca-Cola sales were fractured between New Coke and Coca-Cola Classic), in corporate terms, the PepsiCo company had overtaken the Coca-Cola Company in total corporate sales in 1979, partly driven by PepsiCo's wide range of non-beverage products (after its merger with Frito-Lay in 1965).